oqolarte/oblong/content/project/site.md

 Given the simple layout, the interactions with the visitor are limited to clicking links, which my site can practically do without JavaScript.
 It's absence is definitely beneficial, because there's less code to maintain.
+Eliminating the excess, even in the form of code, does leave a positive impact via negativa.

 ### No Ads
 Only advertisers like ads[^ads].